-Services not covered by Medicare Not covered under Covered only under specific conditions Destination to the any condition Routine dental care, such as cleanings, fillings or dentures.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Reversal of sterilization procedures and or non-prescription contraceptive supplies.
+Not covered under any condition Routine dental care, such as cleanings, fillings, or dentures.
 Some routine preventive dental care is covered.
 Please refer to the Dental services - extra benefits benefit in the Medical Benefit Chart for additional information.
-Additional comprehensive dental coverage is also available.
-(See Chapter 4, Section 2.2 for more information on a dental optional supplemental benefit.)
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
 Hearing aids are covered.
 Routine hearing exams and hearing aid fittings are covered with the purchase of a hearing aid.
 Routine hearing exams are covered and may have a copayment, depending on where you obtain the service.
 Please refer to the Hearing services - extra benefits benefit in the Medical Benefits Chart for additional information.
 Routine vision examinations, eyeglasses, refractive eye surgeries including but not limited to radial keratotomy, LASIK surgery and other low vision aids.
 Eye exam and one pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
 Routine vision exams covered once per year.
 Refraction is only covered when performed with a routine vision exam.
 Please refer to the Vision care and Vision care - extra benefits in the Medical Benefits Chart for additional information.
-Services considered not reasonable and necessary, according to Original Medicare standards.
-Not covered under any condition Services provided to veterans in Veterans Affairs (VA) facilities.
+Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition

+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost sharing is more than the cost sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts.
-Not covered under any condition

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare.
+Not covered under any condition Surgical treatment for morbid obesity, except when it is considered medically necessary and covered under Original Medicare.
 Covered only when medically necessary and covered under Original Medicare.